Everything PR News

 What Does Not Work

 • Pride-month-only positioning without substantive year-round engagement.
-The audience identifies it immediately.
+The audience identifies it immediately, and the reputation cost accrues across cycles.

 • Straight models standing in for LGBTQ+ models in campaigns explicitly marketed to the community.
-Insulting to the audience, robs LGBTQ+ creative talent of work meant for them, and gets called out fast.
+Insulting to the audience, robs LGBTQ+ creative talent of work meant for them, and gets called out fast on social.

-• Stereotype-driven creative — particularly creative that flattens the audience to a small set of mainstream-marketable identities.
+• Stereotype-driven creative — particularly creative that flattens the audience to a small set of mainstream-marketable identities and leaves out the diversity of the actual community.

 • Failing to include the trans community in materials marketed broadly to LGBTQ+ audiences.
 Trans audiences read who is and is not in the creative immediately.